Madhumitha-divate/Bank-loan-Analysis-/README.md

 The interactive dashboard allows stakeholders to filter by region, purpose, home-ownership, and time for deeper insights.

-🔹 Outcome
+🔹 Outcome:
-An interactive, user-friendly Power BI dashboard helping the bank identify risk patterns, customer segments, and performance trends to support data-driven decisions.
+An interactive, user-friendly Power BI dashboard helping the bank identify risk patterns, customer segments,and performance trends to support data-driven decisions.